innerhippy/pydosh/README.rst

 pydosh
 ------

-A simple tool to view your bank statements, store them in a database and to check records/records against your receipts.
+A tool to view and check your bank statements.

 About